A Classification Tulsa Lawyers Don’t Often Employ

 Assault and Battery Office of Juvenile Affairs Employee

-Assault and Battery On With Dangerous Weapon After Formal Conviction of a Felony
+Assault and Battery with Dangerous Weapon After Formal Conviction of a Felony

-Assault and Battery On With Dangerous Weapon Non Domestic
+Assault and Battery with Dangerous Weapon Non Domestic

 Accessory to Murder 1st Degree